YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 Let's now test the CNP (same architecture) on a more interesting task, one where we do _not_ have access to the ground truth predictive distribution: image completion.
-Note that NPs can be used to model images, as an image can be viewed as a function $I(\cdot)$ from pixel locations to pixel intensities or RGB channels--- expand the dropdown below if this is not obvious.
+Note that NPs can be used to model images, as an image can be viewed as a function from pixel locations to pixel intensities or RGB channels--- expand the dropdown below if this is not obvious.

 ````{admonition} Note$\qquad$Images as Functions
 ---